Awards & Scholarships

 Jill and Terry Swor Scholarship: This scholarship provides funding for undergraduate geological science students and is awarded based on academic performance and enthusiasm for the discipline; students with financial need will be given special consideration.

-SME Tools-of-the-Trade Award: This award is given to three students who have done well in mineralogy and show enthusiasm for the geological sciences.
+Tools-of-the-Trade Award: This award is for student(s) who have done well in mineralogy and show enthusiasm for the geological sciences.
 Academic achievement in other geology courses is also taken into consideration in determining the recipients.
-The award comes from the Society of Mining, Metallurgy, and Exploration.

-Estwing Award: An Estwing rock hammer is given to a student for exceptional performance in petrology.
+Estwing Award: An Estwing rock hammer is given to a student with exceptional performance in petrology.

-Ralph and Ellen Marsden Scholarship: This awards helps students attend either the Wasatch-Uinta or PRC summer field camp.
+Ralph and Ellen Marsden Scholarship: This awards helps students attend the summer field camp.
 Ralph Marsden was respected the world over as a scientist and person.
 He was chief geologist at U.S. Steel before joining our department in 1967.
 He was department head from 1967 to 1974 and retired from UMD in 1980.

 Robert C. Bright Field Camp Scholarship: This scholarship supports field camp expenses for undergraduate majors in the Department of Earth and Environmental Sciences.
 Robert Bright was an outstanding teacher of quaternary stratigraphy and paleo-ecology in the Department of Ecology on the Twin Cities Campus.
 He was also the state paleontologist and was instrumental in establishing the Wasatch-Unita Field Camp in 1967.
 He also served as the camp’s first director.